Boon67/msaccess_table_extract/readme.md

 ## Usage

 1. Upload your Microsoft Access Database (.accdb or .mdb) files to the configured Snowflake stage (e.g., `raw`).
-2. The configured event trigger (Snowpipe or custom service) will automatically detect the new file.
+2. The configured event trigger (Snowpipe or custom service) will automatically detect the new file. *Configured Per your use case*
 3. The containerized ingestion job will be launched.
-4. The job will read all tables from the uploaded Access database, export their contents, and load the data and create a table with the filename and _timestamp in Snowflake on the target schema
+4. The job will read all tables from the Snowflake Stage, export their contents, and load the data and create a table with the filename and _timestamp in Snowflake on the target schema

 ## Considerations and Future Enhancements